-Appeals Board: A board comprised of up to three University community members who are trained and authorized to weigh an outcome determined by a University hearing officer/board.
+Appeals Board: A board comprised of three University Hearing Officers, a faculty member, staff and student, who are trained and authorized to weigh an outcome determined by a University hearing officer/board.
+In cases of sexual misconduct, the board does not include undergraduate students.